VSJAT/MandelBrot-Set-NN/README.md

 ## Making an Image

-You can call the following command to make an image from the network
+You can call the following command to make an image from the network after running the training

 ```
 python3 main.py --image True